-Local needs of its residents should be catered for through provision of a mix of services which are easily and safely accessible on foot, bicycle or by public transport.
+3.1.9 Local needs of its residents should be catered for through provision of a mix of services which are easily and safely accessible on foot, bicycle or by public transport.
 Higher order needs and employment opportunities can be met through ensuring safe and attractive accessibility to Wokingham town centre and the railway station.
 Planning for efficient and convenient public transport for those undertaking journeys beyond the SDL should be evident, and the use of alternative modes of travel should be made appealing and attractive for local trips.
 The Local Planning Authority will need to be reassured that incentives and innovations are in place to encourage residents to adopt sustainable travel patterns from the scheme's inception.

-Development components for the Planning application masterplan
+3.2 Development components for the Masterplan

-- should be evident in a single planning application masterplan for the SDL.
+- 3.2.1 The following development components should be evident in the masterplan for the SDL.
 Each component will be governed and guided by the principles set out in Section 4. - A landscape framework which embodies a green infrastructure and open space strategy, including provision for Suitable Alternative Natural Green space (SANG).
 Natural features and groups of trees and hedgerows should be incorporated, and the framework should integrate seamlessly with the rural surrounds at the edges of the SDL.
-Provision for sports, play and recreation is to be a priority. - Residential areas located and designed in response to the character of the SDL, and with the principles of walkable neighbourhoods in mind, to provide an appropriate mix of housing to suit the needs of the whole community. - The character of new development should reinforce the structure of the place.
-The intensity of development (density), the street types and the design of the public places should combine to establish local distinctiveness. - A local and a neighbourhood centres designed to act as community hubs for the residential areas, providing local retail, community, recreation and education facilities for the residents of South Wokingham to enable them to access local facilities without the need to travel.
+Provision for sports, play and recreation is to be a priority. - Residential areas located and designed in response to the character of the SDL, and with the principles of walkable neighbourhoods in mind, to provide an appropriate mix of housing to suit the needs of the whole community.

+- The character of new development should reinforce the structure of the place.
+The intensity of development (density), the street types and the design of the public places will combine to establish local distinctiveness. - A local and a neighbourhood centres designed to act as community hubs for the residential areas, providing local retail, community, recreation and education facilities for the residents of South Wokingham to enable them to access local facilities without the need to travel.
 Centres will include well designed public spaces capable of catering for a variety of functions, as well as enhancing the quality of the public realm experience.

 - An access and movement framework as the basis for a hierarchy of routes which distinguish between higher and lower order streets, and to facilitate easy walking and cycling within the development and to the town centre.
 This includes provision for the new southern distributor road which is required to enhance the local highway network to ensure growth can be accommodated; it should be of an urban character fronted by development and act as a key public transport corridor.
-In addition land for a rail halt which facilitates public transport interchange should be safeguarded. - Good physical connections to Wokingham Town to ensure community integration and access to new and existing facilities. - An appreciation of the setting of Listed Buildings, such as Lucas Hospital, and other buildings of note and Scheduled Ancient Monuments. - framework plan (figure 3.1 opposite) highlights the anticipated configuration of the strategic development components outlined above.
-It will be subject to ongoing refinement as the master planning of the SDL progresses through the Outline and Reserved Matters stages, in order to ensure the best possible design solution for large scale development are achieved throughout the plan period.
+In addition land for a rail halt which facilitates public transport interchange should be safeguarded. - Good physical connections to Wokingham Town to ensure community integration and access to new and existing facilities. - An appreciation of the setting of Listed Buildings, such as Lucas Hospital, and other buildings of note and Scheduled Ancient Monuments.

+The accompanying illustrative preferred spatial framework plan (figure 3.1 opposite) highlights the anticipated configuration of the strategic development components outlined above.